REMA 1000: History

 Odd Reitan, the founder of the company, opened the first REMA shop in Trondheim, Norway, 15 February 1979.
-Originally some shops were named 'REMA 600', indicating its number of food variety (later to be expanded).
+Originally some shops were named 'REMA 600', indicating its breadth of food variety (later to be expanded).
 The owners had recently visited Germany where they had been impressed by the Albrecht brothers (Theo and Karl) hard-discount chain ALDI's success.
 They wanted to adapt the ALDI concept to Norwegian conditions.

-Originally REMA attempted success with a selection of only 500-600 different products, but soon realised that this selection was too narrow.
+Originally REMA attempted success with a selection of only 500–600 different products, but soon realised that this selection was too narrow.
 The success of the third REMA shop (opened in Mo i Rana, 8 May 1980) with a selection of 1,000 different products, paved way for the REMA 1000 brand.
 Since then, REMA 1000 have expanded their selection to more than 2,500 different products, but the name does not reflect this development.

 In 2004, the chain celebrated its 25-year anniversary.